The Real Thing (Gwen Stefani song): Live performances

 Stefani first performed "The Real Thing" during her first solo concert tour, the Harajuku Lovers Tour, in late 2005.
 It was used as the show's third song, following "What You Waiting For?" and before Love.
 Angel.
 Music.
 Baby. single "Luxurious" (2005).
 For the performance of "The Real Thing", Stefani was joined by her backup dancer troupe, the Harajuku Girls, who were dressed as "Malibu Barbie" dolls.
 Melissa Maerz from Spin, reviewing Stefani's show at Madison Square Garden in New York City, felt that the dancers were busy during the performance, and noted that they were accompanied by four breakdancers demonstrating acrobatic headspins.
 Jane Stevenson from the Toronto Sun called the performance a concert standout, and claimed that it created high expectations for the rest of the show.
 Comparing her stage presence to Madonna, Corey Moss from MTV News joked that Stefani could have retitled "The Real Thing" to "Lucky Star 2005" due to their similarities.

 "The Real Thing" was also included on the setlist to the Sweet Escape Tour, her second concert series from 2007.
 It was featured during the show's encore segment, in between songs "Orange County Girl" (2006) and "What You Waiting For?".
 American musician Gail Ann Dorsey joined Stefani as a vocalist for "The Real Thing".
 Prior to singing the song at her show in Sydney, Stefani dedicated the performance to her eldest son.
 Derek Paiva, the entertainment writer for The Honolulu Advertiser, provided a positive review of the live rendition, praising Dorsey's vocal abilities.
 He continued: "Bonus points to Stefani for even daring to match [her] vocal skills".

 In 2015 and 2016, Stefani presented a limited appearance promotional concert tour titled MasterCard Priceless Surprises Presents Gwen Stefani, serving as her first solo tour since the Sweet Escape Tour in 2007.
 "The Real Thing" was included in the show's premiere, which occurred on February 7, 2015.
 As she performed, a background video displaying Stefani swimming in a lap pool was shown.
 Billboard writer Andrew Hampp called the song's performance "just as compelling" as her renditions of more popular songs.

 Other versions

 On various international editions of Love.
 Angel.
 Music.
 Baby., the Wendy & Lisa Slow Jam Remix of "The Real Thing" is included as a bonus track.
 In the United States, the remix was eventually featured on the deluxe edition reissued digital version of the album.
 On November 15, 2005, American group Vitamin String Quartet released the tribute album The String Quartet Tribute to Gwen Stefani, consisting of 12 covers of Stefani and No Doubt songs, including one of "The Real Thing".
 Johnny Loftus from AllMusic labeled their chamber rendition as boring, writing that something else "besides Stefani's voice is lost in [their] translation".
 Legends Karaoke and Deluxe Karaoke created karaoke versions of "The Real Thing" for their 2007 and 2019 tribute albums to Stefani, respectively.

-Track listing

 Credits and personnel

 Credits adapted from the liner notes of Love.
 Angel.
 Music.
 Baby..